These are the 13 best leg exercises for leg hypertrophy (muscle growth).

 Sit comfortably on a calf raise machine and place the padding on your thighs while holding onto the handles.
 Place the sole of your feet on the platform’s edge at the bottom.
 This gives your heels enough room to lower past the height of the platform.
 Remove the safety handle, lower your heels as far as you can, then press through the sole of your feet and raise as high as possible.

-Calf raise is similar to the seated calf raise, except it’s performed while standing.
+The standing calf raise is similar to the seated calf raise, except it’s performed while standing.
 The benefit of standing is that it will allow you to target your gastrocnemius and soleus calve muscles.

-Benefits of Calf Raise
+Benefits of the Standing Calf Raise

 - It will improve your vertical.